 Setting-up for book speed dating

 This is an old librarian’s strategy.
-When your students are ready to read books independently (for me, this is some time during level 2), book speed dating allows your students to browse a selection prepared by you.
+When your students are ready to read books independently, book speed dating allows your students to browse a selection prepared by you.

 - Prepare a selection of books, magazines, etc. for your students: a variety of genres you think your students will enjoy, make sure to have plenty of easy book in that selection, you want to make reading successful and pleasurable